kayvanlabs/Generalized_fuzzy_neural_network_public/README.md

 # Generalized_fuzzy_neural_network_public
-This repository contains code related to the paper, "Predicting Need for Heart Failure Advanced Therapies using an Interpretable Tropical Geometry-based Fuzzy Neural Network"
+This repository contains code related to the paper, **_Predicting Need for Heart Failure Advanced Therapies using an Interpretable Tropical Geometry-based Fuzzy Neural Network_**

-# Predicting Need for Heart Failure Advanced Therapies using an Interpretable Tropical Geometry-based Fuzzy Neural Network

 @Author: